Would you like to do more of the following?

 - AGED 525 – Agricultural and Extension Teaching (3 cr.)

 - AGRI 546 – Principles of Cooperative Extension (3 cr.)

 - AGRI 547 – Delivery of Cooperative Extension Programs (4 cr.)

 - AGED 520 – 4-H and Youth Programs in Extension (3 cr.)

 - AGED 587 – Internship in Extension (2 cr.)

 - AGED 600 – Evaluation and Applied Research in Extension (3 cr.)

 For those who are starting out a career in Extension and would like a longer and more comprehensive onboarding experience, consider the Teaching in Extension graduate certificate.
 This 13 credit option includes the three core courses plus an elective of your choice.
 The certificate option can be 2 or 3 semesters (one to one and half years) and is a great cohort option for learning the ins and outs of Extension work, engage in peer networking, and have an advising mentor available to support you throughout the entire length of the program.

-If the Masters or Certificate sound interesting to you and you would like to know more, have questions about how to apply, or just want to chat, please join the up-coming webinar, Wednesday, July 27th at 1:00pm MST.
+If the Masters or Certificate sound interesting to you and you would like to know more, have questions about how to apply, or just want to chat, please join the webinar.